taichiorange/taichiorange.github.io/pages/RACH_generating.md

 ![prach_zaddoff_chu_formula](http://taichiorange.github.io/images/lte_initial_attach/36_211_Zadoff_RACH.PNG)

 Nzc indicate 'number of data in the ZaddOff Chu Sequence'.
-This number is fixed to be **839** in preamble format 1,2,3 and **139** in preamble format 4.
+This number is fixed to be **839** in preamble format 0, 1,2,3 and **139** in preamble format 4, notes: format 4 is used only in TDD LTE.
+Refer to  table <36.211-Table 5.7.2-1: Random access preamble sequence length>

-u , 最大取值 837 ， as following:
+u , 最大取值 837 ， as following in SIB2:
 ![prach_zaddoff_chu_u](http://taichiorange.github.io/images/lte_initial_attach/Root_Zadoff_Chu_sequence_order_for_preamble_formats_0to3.PNG)

 python 代码：
 [rach_zaddoff_generate](http://taichiorange.github.io/code/lte_prach/rach_zaddoff_chu_generate.py)

+## 生成 64 个 preambles
+There are 64 preambles available for each cell and UE has to be able to generate the 64 preambles for the cell it want to camp on.

+You can easily generate 64 different preambles just by cyclically shifting an existing sequence, but there is a condition for this.
+All the preamle sequences should be othogonal to each other.
+Otherwise, various preambles from multiple UEs within the same cell can interfere each other.
+So we have to shift the generated sequence by a specifically designed value and this value is called Cv (Cyclic Shift Value) and it is defined as follows.
+(I think determining the Cv is one of the most complicated process in PRACH preamble generation because it gets involved with so many different parameters in cascading manner).

 [RRC]   radioResourceConfigCommon.rach_ConfigCommon.preambleInfo.numberOfRA_Preambles  : raw:15 decoded:n64
 [RRC]   radioResourceConfigCommon.rach_ConfigCommon.preambleInfo.preamblesGroupAConfig : not defined